 We will follow with openings in other major countries in Southeast Asia, as we have the ambition to be a truly regional platform and cover all major economies, including Indonesia, Thailand and Vietnam.
 We may also consider opening in other major economies in the region, such as Taiwan and Australia.”

 “FlySpaces addresses the need for short-term office contracts with flexibility, choice, convenience and transparency.
 As a digital marketplace, we empower clients with the provision of short-term work and meeting space solutions to entrepreneurs, start-ups, SMEs and mobile professionals.
 Whether the need is for an hour, a day, a week or a few months – FlySpaces has a network of hundreds of spaces to discover across key Southeast Asian cities.

 For venue owners, FlySpaces acts as a marketing platform that connects them to a vast user base.
-We provide the largest inventory of spaces, including all amenities and prices up front to empower our customers to find the perfect fit themselves.
-We want to disrupt the short term office space sector by aggregating all options and creating an easy to use plug-and-play type platform.
-The types of spaces we offer includes: short term offices, co-working desks, meeting/conference rooms, training spaces and corporate event venues.
+We provide the largest inventory of spaces, including all amenities and prices upfront to empower our customers to find the perfect fit themselves.
+We want to disrupt the short-term office space sector by aggregating all options and creating an easy-to-use plug-and-play type platform.
+The types of spaces we offer include short-term offices, co-working desks, meeting/conference rooms, training spaces and corporate event venues.